 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 With over 800 classes offered in English, students can choose from classes ranging from the arts, humanities, social sciences, natural sciences, computer science, and math.
 Courses in Swedish language and culture are also recommended for exchange students.
-Course offerings can be seen on the university's website.
+CLearn more about academic life at Uppsala by viewing the STUDY - Live - Enjoy video.